JoshuaMathew/Image-Compression-via-Clustering/README.md

-# VECTOR QUANTIZATION VIA K-MEANS CLUSTERING:
+# VECTOR QUANTIZATION VIA K-MEANS CLUSTERING

 This project demonstrates the use of k mean clustering for image compression